 Descriptive analytics create the foundation of reports.
 Business Intelligence tools and dashboards can’t exist without descriptive analytics.
 These tools address the basic questions surrounding data analytics.
 You can garner insight from this data and compile them into monthly reports.
 You can also use these metrics to generate specific reports based on the data you analyze.

 Descriptive analytics, then, serves two purposes.
 The first is to automate the most critical aspects of your reporting so you don’t worry about human error interfering with your processes.
-The second is the spontaneous reporting that allows you to communicate more complex initiatives.
+The second is the spontaneous reporting, which allows you to communicate more complex initiatives.
 The two types of reports that descriptive analytics create are formally referred to as ad hoc reporting and canned reporting.

 Ad hoc reports feature metrics that shift.
-The accountant looks at a given data set and infer conclusions based on their analysis.
-These types of reports contain more in-depth analysis about more specific data queries.
-The metrics contained in these reports are often more specific than canned reports and you likely won’t have to view this type of report a second time.
+The accountant looks at a given data set and infers conclusions based on their analysis.
+These types of reports contain more in-depth analysis of more specific data queries.
+The metrics contained in these reports are often more specific than canned reports, and you likely won’t have to view this type of report a second time.

 Diagnostic Analytics

 Diagnostic reports don’t make future predictions.
+Audit data analytics can be integrated into diagnostic reports to enhance audit quality and develop industry guidelines.
 They analyze data from the past and diagnose issues in the present.
 Data mining, data discovery, and correlations are often used to break data into more specific categories.
-These methods can be used to uncover information that can qualify candidates for new positions.
+These methods can uncover information that can qualify candidates for new positions.

 Predictive Analytics

 Predictive analytics is one of the most commonly used categories of data analytics.
-You can use these metrics to identify trends, correlations, causes, and effects
+Statistical analysis, including concepts like mean, median, and standard deviation, is crucial for effective predictive analytics.
+These metrics can be used to identify trends, correlations, causes, and effects.

 The category can be further broken down into predictive modeling and statistical modeling; however, it’s important to know that the two go hand in hand.
 Conversion rates and predictive modeling can be used to target multiple audiences and provide a reliable revenue stream.